kasjames99/4640-lab11/README.md

 # 4640-w11-lab-start-w25

-We will need to install boto so that the aws_ec2 plugin for dynamic inventories works: sudo apt install python3-boto3
+We will need to install boto3 so that the aws_ec2 plugin for dynamic inventories works: sudo apt install python3-boto3

 We can then run the playbook using: